DraftKings promo code: Get $300 bonus and 3 months of NBA League Pass for MLB Playoffs, college football today

 MLB betting preview

-The Dodgers opened the 2025 NLCS with a 2-1 victory in Milwaukee to go up 1-0 in the series.
-The Brewers will turn to ace Freddy Peralta in Game 2 while the Dodgers will give the ball to Yoshinobu Yamamoto.
-Peralta went 17-6 during the regular season with a 2.70 ERA and 204 strikeouts over 176 2/3 innings, but has a 4.66 ERA in two postseason starts while Yamamoto went 12-8 with a 2.49 ERA and struck out 201 over 173 2/3 innings, and also has a 2.66 ERA during the 2025 MLB Playoffs.
+First pitch for Mariners vs. Blue Jays is scheduled for 8:08 p.m.
+ET and Seattle holds a 2-0 series edge as we head to Game 3 of the ALCS.
+The Mariners won Game 1 by a final score of 3-1 and then scored a dominant 10-3 victory in Game 2 to sweep the first two games in Toronto.
+Now they'll turn to George Kirby in Game 3 while the Blue Jays will counter with former AL Cy Young winner Shane Bieber.

-The latest MLB odds from DraftKings list the Dodgers as -131 favorites on the road while the money line also lists the Brewers at +108.
-The over/under for Tuesday's solo postseason game is 7.5 runs and DraftKings is also offering a 33% profit boost on a YRFI/NRFI bet.
+The latest MLB odds from DraftKings list the Mariners as -137 favorites at home while the Blue Jays are +113 underdogs and the over/under is 7 runs.
+DraftKings is also offering a 25% profit boost for any MLB SGP on Wednesday and a 33% profit boost on any YRFI/NRFI bet for Blue Jays vs. Mariners.
 Get $300 in bonus bets instantly if your first bet of $5 or more wins and three months free of NBA League Pass.

 College football betting preview

-As mentioned, there are three games on the college football schedule on Tuesday to kick off Week 8, with two coming in Conference USA and the other coming in the Sun Belt.
-Liberty vs. New Mexico State is a CUSA matchup that begins at 7 p.m.
-ET on CBS Sports Network and that will be followed by South Alabama vs. Arkansas State in the Sun Belt at 7:30 p.m.
-ET and Western Kentucky vs. FIU at 8 p.m.
-ET (also Conference USA).
+The Week 8 college football schedule also includes two games on Wednesday, as Jacksonville State vs. Delaware and Sam Houston vs. UTEP both kick off at 7 p.m.
+ET.
+Both games are Conference USA matchups and Jacksonville State is currently tied for first in the standings while Delaware is tied for sixth and then UTEP and Sam Houston are 11th and 12th, respectively, in the 12-team league.

-The latest Week 8 college football odds from DraftKings lists Liberty as a 10-point home favorite with the over/under at 46.5 in the opener.
-Then South Alabama is favored by 7.5 at home with the over/under at 58.5 and Western Kentucky is a 10-point favorite in the finale with the over/under at 55.5.
+The latest Week 8 college football odds from DraftKings list Delaware as the 3-point road favorite over Jacksonville State and the over/under in that contest is 57.5 points.
+Then UTEP is favored by 2.5 on the road over in-state rivals Sam Houston with the over/under at 47.5 points in that matchup.
 Get $300 in bonus bets instantly if your first bet of $5 or more wins and three months free of NBA League Pass.

 Responsible Gaming at DraftKings